Sherman Roush Obituary - Orange, VA | Legacy Pro

 He is survived by his wife, Juanita Dyer Roush; son, Stephen Dean Roush and wife, Dani, of Stafford; devoted niece, Faith Summer Vaughan of Unionville; brothers, Herbert Howard Roush of Spotsylvania, and Henry Eugene Roush and wife, Rosie, of Tappahannock; sister, Cora Mae Roush Rollins of Point Pleasant, W.Va.; special sisters-in-law and caregivers, Rosie Roush and Judy Sykes of Orange; lifelong best friend, Richard Shifflett of Gainesville, and numerous nieces and nephews whom he loved.

-A graveside funeral service will be held 11 a.m.
+A graveside funeral service was held 11 a.m.
 Wednesday, October 13, 2020, at Criglersville Cemetery conducted by Denise Vogt and Charles Russell.

 Memorial contribution may be made to the Assembly of God Church, parking lot fund, P.O.
 Box 205 Orange, VA 22960, or The Lewy Body Dementia Association, 912 Killian Hill Rd.
 SW, Lilburn, GA 30047.